justinfagnani/dom-templating-api-proposal/EXPLAINER.md

 1. Template expression evaluation

-   Templates are written as expressions using tagged template literals, and the `DOMTemplate.html` template tag.
+   Templates are written as expressions using tagged template literals and the `DOMTemplate.html` template tag.
 Like all template literals, templates can contain expressions: